 We offer a holistic service, meaning that the Council has to work with one service provider to deliver their fund in an efficient and streamlined way.
 We are responsible for their stakeholder and relationship management, helping to drive further efficiencies within their operation.

 We offer value for money, providing our products and services while allowing for savings during a time when budgets are restricted for local authorities.

 Support during the COVID-19 crisis

-North Yorkshire County Council set up the COVID-19 Support Grant Scheme in April 2020 to help individuals and families who are most in need or most at risk, to access food and other household essentials to support them through a 14-day period of self-isolation.
+North Yorkshire County Council set up the COVID-19 Support Grant Scheme in April 2020 to help individuals and their families who are most in need or most at risk, to access food and energy vouchers to support them through a 14-day period of self-isolation.

-Local community support organisations are coordinating volunteers who want to help their local community, and those most in need during this difficult period.
-Eligible applicants will be granted vouchers to be used to buy food or household goods.
-The volunteers will shop for the goods and deliver them safely to the beneficiary’s home.
+Local community support organisations coordinated volunteers who wanted to help their local community, and those most in need during this difficult period.
+Eligible applicants are granted vouchers to be used to buy food or assist with their energy bill costs.
+The volunteers then have the opportunity to shop for the goods and deliver them safely to the beneficiary’s home.

-FFBS supported North Yorkshire County Council in setting up the COVID-19 scheme in just ten days, processing applications within two working days of receipt (although most will be done on the same day or within one working day).
+FFBS supported North Yorkshire County Council in setting up the COVID-19 scheme in just ten days, processing applications within two working days of receipt (although the time to confirm an award is, on average, within one hour).

 As with the main NYLAF fund, FFBS manages multiple stakeholders to support the COVID-19 scheme including 26 community support organisations across North Yorkshire.
-Clear communication and careful relationship management is key to the successful running of the scheme.
+Clear communication and careful relationship management has been key to the successful running of the scheme.

-A dedicated email inbox has also been set up to allow the FFBS team to respond quickly to queries about the scheme so that those in need during the crisis can be helped when they most need it.
+A dedicated line of contact has also been set up to allow the FFBS team to respond quickly to queries about the scheme so that those in need during the crisis can be helped when they most need it.